samuelepedrazzi/Assignment2_RT1/README.md

 More specifically the server will accept the user interface node's client request.

 The different client requests are handled using a switch-case statement.
-The '+' allows for acceleration, the '-' for deceleration, 'q' to stop and close the UI node, and so also the communication with the server and the 'R/r' for calling the 'reset_position' function from the 'std_srvs' package: this utility made resetting the robot to its initial position relatively simple.
+The '+' allows for acceleration, the '-' for deceleration, 'q' to shutdown the UI node and publishers and subscribers to this node, and the 'R/r' for calling the 'reset_position' function from the 'std_srvs' package: this utility made resetting the robot to its initial position relatively simple.

+Important to notice is the ros shutdown() function which is used for killing all open subscriptions, publications, service calls, and service servers.
+By default roscpp also installs a SIGINT handler which will detect Ctrl-C and automatically shutdown for the user.
+It can be useful if we want to stop the server and the controller at the same time.
+Then if we want to reload and restart the robot just re-run the commands in the terminal to start the closed nodes.

 User_interface node  <img src="https://media0.giphy.com/media/p90XvKCcFnKZHEta4y/200w.webp?cid=790b7611805i1n117mn1y069gy09vka0j0sq3gaamfdro6ln&rid=200w.webp&ct=s" width=150>
 ---------------